ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 [Rebalance Feats](https://www.nexusmods.com/baldursgate3/mods/5614) changes a few feats in BG3 to be more or less powerful.
 Specifically, Great Weapon Master and Sharpshooter are seperately rebalanced by [this mod](https://www.nexusmods.com/baldursgate3/mods/3315).

+[Enweaved](https://www.nexusmods.com/baldursgate3/mods/13310) adds a way to get +2 in INT, WIS, or CHA - but be warned, it comes with wild magic and _wild magic allergy_.
+This can help a caster reach 22 in their casting stat (and get to 24 with Hag's Hair + the relevant Tome) but it will make being around magical effects dangerous!

+[Experimental Alchemy as a Feat](https://www.nexusmods.com/baldursgate3/mods/12446) provides another way to get access to Experimental Alchemy, which potentially causes two potions to be brewed instead of one when using alchemy.
+Note that multiple ExpAlch sources do not stack.

 As an _optional mod_, [Titan's Grip](https://www.nexusmods.com/baldursgate3/mods/12712) is included in Listonomicon.
 This feat allows dual wielders to ignore normal game restrictions and use two-handed weapons.
 It is very unbalanced but provided as an option.

 # New and Changed Classes and Subclasses